Unscripted DC

-DC RPP zones — residential parking permit zones — are one of the most misunderstood parts of parking in the city.
-If you’ve ever parked on a DC residential street and come back to a ticket even though there was no meter, you probably ran into an RPP zone without knowing it.
-And if you just moved to DC, understanding RPP is one of the first things you need to sort out.
+DC RPP zones are one of the most misunderstood parts of parking in the city.
+If you’ve ever parked on a DC residential street and come back to a ticket with no meter in sight, you probably ran into an RPP zone without knowing it.

 Here’s how DC’s residential parking permit system actually works — for residents and visitors alike.